Word embeddings — word2vec and vectors that mean something

 "the" → [0, 0, 0, 0, 1]The one-hot is V long — its length is the vocabulary size, around a million for real word2vec.
 So each word literally becomes a million-number vector where 999,999 entries are 0 and only one is 1.
 It’s immediately evident that this is a hugely wasteful representation: almost all of the storage and almost all of the multiplications are operating on zeros that contribute nothing.

-Luckily, there’s a clever bit of linear algebra that lets us skip building the one-hot vector at all — multiplying a one-hot by a matrix is the same as picking out one row of that matrix.
+Luckily, there’s a clever bit of linear algebra that lets us skip building the one-hot vector at all — multiplying a one-hot by a matrix is the same as picking out one row of that matrix (a lookup by the word’s integer ID).
 For our 5-word vocabulary, with sat at index 3 and some matrix M of shape (5, d):

 one-hot for "sat" M (5 rows × 3 cols) result